 - The opportunity cost of taking a vacation instead of spending the money on a new car is not getting a new car.

-- When the government spends $15 billion on interest for the national debt, the opportunity cost is the program the money might have been spent on, like education or healthcare.
+- When the government spends $15 billion on interest for the national debt, the opportunity cost is the programs the money might have been spent on, like education or healthcare.

 - If you decide not to go to work, the opportunity cost is the lost wages.

-- For a farmer choosing to plan corn, the opportunity cost would be any other crop he may have planted, like wheat or sorghum.
+- For a farmer choosing to plant corn, the opportunity cost would be any other crop he may have planted, like wheat or sorghum.

-- Tony buys a pizza and with that same amount of money he could have bought a Coke and a hot dog.
-The opportunity cost is the Coke and hot dog.
+- Tony buys a pizza and with that same amount of money he could have bought a drink and a hot dog.
+The opportunity cost is the drink and hot dog.

 - You decide to spend $80 on some great shoes and do not pay your electric bill.
 The opportunity cost is having the electricity turned off, having to pay an activation fee and late charges.
 You might also have food in the fridge that gets ruined and that would add to the total cost.